alantech/alanlang-docs/docs/learn_alan/index.md

     When `Mut{T}` is applied to an argument it switches semantically to [call-by-reference](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_reference), using a mutable reference (`&mut`) when compiling via Rust.

     Alan does not generate functions that take ownership of the provided argument like Rust does, primarily because this concept is foreign to most developers, but the function binding logic does support calling functions implemented in Rust that do this via the `Own{T}` generic type.
-Under the hood it is calling `clone` for you automatically to prevent an unexpected semantic drift, though that may be optimized away if you never use that variable again in a future version of the compiler.
+Under the hood it is calling `clone` for you automatically to prevent an unexpected semantic drift, though the compiler will optimize that `clone` away when it can determine that the variable is never used again afterwards.

 ## Primitive Types